CosmicPhoenix171/Darcnia/darcnia-campaign/factions/guilds/guild-crystalia.md

 ## DM Notes

 - Guild Crystalia is emotional anchor for party
-- Eldon and Lyra should feel like family
+- Eldon and Tessa should feel like family
 - Guild's decline creates underdog story
 - Discovering truth about Sophia hits harder if party loves the guild
 - Guild members can assist in major battles